MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Working-with-Events-by-Using-Application-Diagnostics.md

 #### To find the root problem by using Distributed chains

-1. Click the **Distributed chains** tab to view the order of calls—the chain of events of which the event is part.
+1. Click the **Distributed chains** tab to view the order of calls-the chain of events of which the event is part.
 This helps you understand how the event you are investigating was impacted by other events from the application or related applications.

 2. In the Distributed chains view, click one of the calls, or links, in the chain.
 If there are multiple events for the same object, the Chaining Wizard will open.
 This wizard allows you to select possible events to correlate into a chain of events.
 To begin the Wizard, click **Next**.